 The latest development stage of the College has seen the introduction of specialist Dance, Drama, Music and Digital Music spaces.
 These spaces include band and music tuition rooms, a professional dance studio, a recording studio and a range of contemporary performance spaces.
 The College Stadium is fitted with specialist lighting and sound systems.
 These resources are complemented by the magnificent adjoining stage area of significant size, providing performance area, curtains and ICT projection, side storage and dressing rooms.

-Events such as the College Musical Production, annual performance evenings and external competitions – all held on stage in the Stadium – take performance to the next level, providing the opportunity for students of all skill sets to be involved both on stage and behind the scenes on a technical level.
+Events such as the annual performance evening and productions, providing the opportunity for students of all skill sets to be involved both on stage and behind the scenes on a technical level.